-What are the best Techniques in Ghost of Tsushima?
+What are the best Techniques in Ghost of Tsushima and Ghost of Tsushima: Director's Cut?
 Over the course of his adventure, Jin steadily unlocks new techniques and abilities as he wins battles and completes quests.
 By increasing your Legend Rank, you gain Technique Points that can be spent on different skills, and in this Ghost of Tsushima guide, we're going to detail every Technique, and highlight the Techniques that we think are worth prioritising.

 For more help with how to transform Jin into Tsushima's most powerful warrior, refer to our other character progression guides: Ghost of Tsushima: Best Armor and All Armor Sets You Can Unlock and Ghost of Tsushima: Best Charms and Where to Find Them.

 Ghost of Tsushima: Everything You Need to Know About Techniques

 Before we begin, let's go over what you need to know about Techniques in Ghost of Tsushima.

 Getting Technique Points is straightforward enough.
 Every time you win a fight or complete a quest, your Legend Rank will increase.
 When your Legend Rank hits a new threshold, you gain a Technique Point.
 You can spend them by heading to the Techniques screen and unlocking the perk of your choosing.

 Can you unlock every Technique in the game, or are Technique Points limited?

 It's possible to unlock every Technique in Ghost of Tsushima, but you'll need to reach the maximum Legend Rank and conquer every Mongol war camp.
 This is the only way that you can amass enough Technique Points to purchase every perk.